mikeyF53/project2/README.md

 ## Project Description

-This project is to help users decide what to get for lunch.
-It will randomly generate a place to eat in around your location.
-The user will input their zipcode and it will return a place to eat, as well as a list if the user does not like the randomized place.
+This app will help users decide what to get for lunch.
+It will randomly generate a place to eat around your location.
+The user will input their zipcode and it will return a place to eat, as well as a list of restaurants if the user does not like the randomized place.

 ## Wireframes

+See folder

 ## Api used

 I will be using the Yelp api to get a list of restaurant data. https://www.yelp.com/developers/documentation/v3/get_started

+### `Technologies`

+I will be using axios to fetch the data from the Yelp Api.
+Using random as will as randomly picking a restaurant.
+I also have geolocation activated.

 ## Obstacles

-The obstacles I had was trying to route and link to the right pages and placement.
+The obstacles I had was trying to route and link to the right pages and right placement.
 I also had a problem getting the geolocation to work.

 ## Solution

+Instead of having the api call from api-helper, I had to put it ino App.js in the componentDidMount funtion.
+I believe this fixed the issue because of a time delay when it was calling another function from api-helper.

 ## Code Snip